Joe Cocker: 1980s (1980–1989)

 While on another tour that year, Cocker was arrested by Austrian police after refusing to perform because of inadequate sound equipment.
 The charges were eventually dropped and Cocker was released.
 Shortly after the incident, he released his ninth studio album, Civilized Man.
 His next album Cocker was dedicated to his mother, Madge, who died when he was recording in the studio with producer Terry Manning.
-A track from the album, "You Can Leave Your Hat On" was featured in the 1986 film 9½ Weeks.
+A track from the album, a cover of Randy Newman's "You Can Leave Your Hat On", was featured in the 1986 film 9½ Weeks.
 The album eventually went Platinum on the European charts.
 His song "Love Lives On" was featured in the 1987 film Harry and the Hendersons.
 His 1987 album Unchain My Heart was nominated for a Grammy Award, although it did not win.
 One Night of Sin was also a commercial success, surpassing Unchain My Heart in sales and yielding his final Top 20 hit in the United States, "When The Night Comes", written by Bryan Adams, Jim Vallance and Diane Warren that peaked at number 11 in January 1990.

 In 1984, Cocker released the song "Edge of a Dream", which was included on the soundtrack of the film Teachers.
 In Brazil, the song became popular as part of the soundtrack of the soap opera Corpo a Corpo, broadcast on Rede Globo in 1985.

 Throughout the 1980s, Cocker continued to tour around the world, playing to large audiences in Europe, Australia and the United States.
 In 1986, he met the Italian singer Zucchero Fornaciari, who dedicated a song (Nuovo, meraviglioso amico, in Rispetto) to the English bluesman.
 After that Cocker took part in some concerts of the promotional tours for the albums Blue's (1987) and Oro Incenso & Birra (1989).
-In 1988, he performed at London's Royal Albert Hall and appeared on The Tonight Show.
+In 1988, he performed at London's Royal Albert Hall and appeared on The Tonight Show Starring Johnny Carson.
 After Barclay James Harvest and Bob Dylan, Cocker was the first to give rock concerts in the German Democratic Republic, in East Berlin and Dresden.
 The venue, the Blüherwiese, next to the Rudolf–Harbig–Stadion, bears the vernacular name Cockerwiese ('Cocker meadow') today.
 He also performed for US President George H. W. Bush at an inauguration concert in 1989.

-Later career (1990-2014)
+Later career (1990–2014)

 In 1992, Cocker's version of Bryan Adams' "Feels Like Forever" made the UK Top 40.
 Also in 1992, Cocker teamed with Canadian rocker Sass Jordan to sing "Trust in Me", which was featured on The Bodyguard soundtrack.
 At the 1993 Brit Awards, Cocker was nominated for British Male Solo Artist.
 Cocker performed the Saturday opening set at Woodstock '94 as one of the few alumni who played at the original Woodstock Festival in 1969 and was well received.